 Despite its road trip structure providing the perfect symbolic basis for transformation, Haru and Leo are instead a stubborn continuation of Shiota’s fascination with stasis – albeit with a much different outlook.

-With Shiota taking on sole writing duties for Farewell Song, he utilises the soundtrack as dialogue to explore the nature of HaruLeo’s relationship.
-In the song ‘Farewell Lips’ (also the film’s Japanese title) Shiota uses the interplay between singers to show HaruLeo’s perspectives on their missed opportunity at romance.
+Farewell Song utilises its soundtrack as dialogue to explore the nature of HaruLeo’s relationship.
+In the song ‘Farewell Lips’ (also the film’s Japanese title), the interplay between singers shows HaruLeo’s perspectives on their missed opportunity at romance.
 It’s not exactly subtle when it comes to Haru’s regret either – with lines such as “My temperature was rising, and I think you could tell.
 So instead of opening my eyes, I hesitated”, and “I’m fine with this thorn staying stuck inside me, because it’ll always remind me of you”.

 Between each repetition of the song, Shiota reveals more of Haru and Leo’s complicated relationship through flashbacks, with ‘Farewell Lips’ itself even appearing in a recollection of the beginning of HaruLeo.
 When it is time to say farewell to HaruLeo at their last show, their final performance of ‘Farewell Lips’ is presented with Shiota’s characteristic lack of fanfare, rather than the kind of jubilation or melancholy one might expect.